-Home care: have high expectations
+Home Health Care – Have high expectations

 Comfort Life Magazine – Orella Collier

 Have high expectations from your home care staff and hospital caregivers

 A year ago

 Lying in her hospital bed weak from surgery to remove a tumour, Orella Collier, 89, did not know the medical staff had gathered her family together to say goodbye.
 As a long-term nursing instructor, she was still teaching her hospital caregivers and personal support workers: “Have high expectations,” she told them from her bed.

 Orella had always lived that way herself.
 She had nursed her husband for 11 years, following a major stroke, until he passed away; raised two children; taught nursing in the fields of public health, geriatrics and rehabilitation at Women’s College Hospital in Toronto, was resident nurse at a private girl’s school and served as the director on a new seniors’ residence.

 Moving from home to a caregiving facility

 After retirement, Orella lives happily in her downtown apartment until Christmas, 1997, when an errant senior driver knocked her down on her way home from church, breaking her hip.
 Following recuperation, Orella didn’t have the stamina to resume her former freewheeling lifestyle.
 She called her children together and announced she was moving into St. Hilda’s Towers retirement residence.
 “I was adamant,” she says, “I wanted to do it before the kids had to.”
 Ever independent, she gardened in the greenhouse, joined the resident council and continued to write her poetry.

 Asking for Help